mamoore1440/COM-S-402-example-project/backend/README.md

 # API (backend)
-This is a sample API with Python, Flask, and Dockerk
+This is a sample API with Python, Flask, and Docker

 ## Running the API
 It is recommended you run the API with Docker.
 However, you can additionally run the API with Python virutalenv.